Stable Diffusion: Architecture

-Stable Diffusion uses a kind of diffusion model (DM), called a latent diffusion model (LDM).
-Introduced in 2015, diffusion models are trained with the objective of removing successive applications of Gaussian noise on training images which can be thought of as a sequence of denoising autoencoders.
+Diffusion models, introduced in 2015, are trained with the objective of removing successive applications of Gaussian noise on training images, which can be thought of as a sequence of denoising autoencoders.
+The name diffusion is from the thermodynamic diffusion, since they were first developed with inspiration from thermodynamics.

+Models in Stable Diffusion series before SD 3 all used a variant of diffusion models, called latent diffusion model (LDM), developed in 2021 by the CompVis (Computer Vision & Learning) group at LMU Munich.

 Stable Diffusion consists of 3 parts: the variational autoencoder (VAE), U-Net, and an optional text encoder.
 The VAE encoder compresses the image from pixel space to a smaller dimensional latent space, capturing a more fundamental semantic meaning of the image.
 Gaussian noise is iteratively applied to the compressed latent representation during forward diffusion.
 The U-Net block, composed of a ResNet backbone, denoises the output from forward diffusion backwards to obtain a latent representation.
 Finally, the VAE decoder generates the final image by converting the representation back into pixel space.

 The denoising step can be flexibly conditioned on a string of text, an image, or another modality.
 The encoded conditioning data is exposed to denoising U-Nets via a cross-attention mechanism.
 For conditioning on text, the fixed, pretrained CLIP ViT-L/14 text encoder is used to transform text prompts to an embedding space.
 Researchers point to increased computational efficiency for training and generation as an advantage of LDMs.

+With 860 million parameters in the U-Net and 123 million in the text encoder, Stable Diffusion is considered relatively lightweight by 2022 standards, and unlike other diffusion models, it can run on consumer GPUs, and even CPU-only if using the OpenVINO version of Stable Diffusion.

+SD XL

+The XL version uses the same LDM architecture as previous versions, except larger: larger UNet backbone, larger cross-attention context, two text encoders instead of one, and trained on multiple aspect ratios (not just the square aspect ratio like previous versions).

+The SD XL Refiner, released at the same time, has the same architecture as SD XL, but it was trained for adding fine details to preexisting images via text-conditional img2img.

+SD 3.0

+The 3.0 version completely changes the backbone.
+Not a UNet, but a Rectified Flow Transformer, which implements the rectified flow method with a Transformer.

+The Transformer architecture used for SD 3.0 has three "tracks", for original text encoding, transformed text encoding, and image encoding (in latent space).
+The transformed text encoding and image encoding are mixed during each transformer block.

+The architecture is named "multimodal diffusion transformer (MMDiT), where the "multimodal" means that it mixes text and image encodings inside its operations.
+This differs from previous versions of DiT, where the text encoding affects the image encoding, but not vice versa.